prebid/prebid-server-java/docs/endpoints/openrtb2/auction.md

 - `request.regs.ext.gdpr` and `request.user.ext.consent` -- To support GDPR
 - `request.site.ext.amp` -- To identify AMP as the request source
-- `request.app.ext.source` and `request.app.ext.version` -- To support identifying the displaymanager/SDK in mobile apps.
+- `request.huaweiAdsApp.ext.source` and `request.huaweiAdsApp.ext.version` -- To support identifying the displaymanager/SDK in mobile apps.
 If given, we expect these to be strings.

 #### Bid Adjustments